scala/improvement-proposals/content/2022-02-25-pattern-matching-with-named-fields.md

 |---------------|---------------|
 | Feb 25th 2022 | Initial Draft |

-## Motivation
+# Summary

+With the first [first SIP ever named and default arguments](https://docs.scala-lang.org/sips/named-and-default-arguments.html) a feature disparity between case class constructors and case class deconstructors was introduced.
+This was an long outstanding issue. (for example https://github.com/scala/bug/issues/6524)

-A readable, extensible, and intuitive way to deconstruct case classes in pattern matching.
+This SIP introduces a readable, extensible, and intuitive way to deconstruct case classes in pattern matching.

-Link to work in progress implementation lives here: https://github.com/Jentsch/dotty
+A WIP PR can be found here: https://github.com/Jentsch/dotty

+This SIP is for now structured in three sections:
+Motivation to visualize the desired outcome.
+Desgin to enumarate all goals and constrains for this SIP.
+Encoding describe how the design can be implemented, focused on the encoding choosen in the PR.

-## Motivating Examples
+# Motivating

 Given one wants to use pattern matching on a case class: